forem/forem/README.md

 - Votes (reactions) on posts and enhancements for comments
 - Richer markdown experience
 - Polish up publishing experience
-- Smarter "next article" suggestions, and "related podcats"
+- Smarter "next article" suggestions, and "related podcasts"
 - Other stuff 🤔

 ## The road to open source